MRColorR/money4band/README.md

 ## How to update

-Just download the updated code, overwrite the old files and run the setup again.
+Just download the new release, unzip it and copy the new files in the old folder overwriting the old files.
+Then using the runme scripts menu run the .env setup and start stack again.

 ## Need help or Found an issue/bug ?
 - For Info, Help and new features requesto use the [Discussion tab](https://github.com/MRColorR/money4band/discussions)